 While the head of MI6 (SIS) is still referred to as "C" today, the Director General of MI5 has not been known as "K" since the 1940s.

 See The establishment of the Secret Service Bureau for the full story of how MI5 was founded.

 The MI5 crest

 The MI5 crest was designed by the late Rodney Dennys, the Somerset Herald of Arms.
 It was adopted in 1981 with the approval of the Garter Principal King of Arms.
-It also appears on MI5's official flag with the approval of Her Majesty the Queen.
+It also appears on MI5's official flag with the approval of His Majesty the King.

 At the centre of the crest is a golden winged sea-lion on a blue background.
 This is not to be confused with the real sea lion (a type of seal) but is a mythological beast, half-lion and half-fish.
 It represents our historical association with the three armed services.
 The lion's head stands for the Army, the fish's body for the Royal Navy, and the wings for the Royal Air Force.
 Gold traditionally represents virtue.
 The colour blue in the background signifies our overseas ties.

 Surrounding this central emblem are three further symbols: a green cinquefoil (a leaf with five petals), a portcullis and a red rose.